-We wanted to share an awesome resource with you to figure out the reserve requirements for HOAs and Condos in each state.
-Our friends at Community Associations Institute (CAI) have a digest of all the requirements since regulations governing Homeowner Associations and Condominium Communities vary greatly from state to state.
+We wanted to share an excellent resource with you which will help you to figure out the reserve requirements for HOAs and Condos in each state.
+Our friends at the Community Associations Institute (CAI) have a digest of all the requirements since regulations governing Homeowner Associations and Condominium Communities vary greatly from state to state.

 Reserve funds are savings or liquid assets set aside to cover unexpected costs or future financial obligations like replacement costs that will come about over time such as replacing roofs, roads, and other community infrastructure.